 Repot potted plants each spring.

-Madagascar periwinkle should receive fresh soil each year.
+Madagascar periwinkle should receive fresh well drained soil each year.

 For plants grown in garden beds, top off the soil each spring and add a layer of mulch to help stabilize temperatures in the soil and moisture around the root ball.